bahp/TimerHub/README.md

 ## Limitations

- - iOS Sound Compatibility: Currently, there are reported issues with sound functionality on iOS devices.
+ - iOS Sound Compatibility: There are reported issues with sound functionality for PWA apps on iOS devices.

  - User Interaction for Sound Playback: There needs to be user interaction before the app is allowed to play sounds.

- - Offline Functionality: While PWAs theoretically work offline, there are uncertainties regarding the app's behavior in scenarios such as device resets or prolonged loss of internet connectivity.
+ - Offline Functionality: While PWAs theoretically work offline, there are uncertainties regarding the app's behavior in scenarios such as device resets or prolonged period of internet connectivity.
 Further research is needed to understand and address potential challenges in maintaining functionality during offline periods.